liuhuijiang/BR-Hunter/README.md

 # BR-Hunter

 The code and dataset for the paper "BR-Hunter: Detect Information Types of Bug Reports from Online Community Discussions", implemented in Pytorch.
-The method named BR-Hunter, which comprises the following four components.
-Specifically,the data preprocessing component disentangles and denoises the live chats, while the utterance embedding component aims to extract the semantic features of each utterance in the conversation.
-The bug report identification component then models the conversation as a feature graph and uses GAT and GNN_FiLm to identify conversations containing bug reports.
-Finally, the bug report synthesis component classifying and reassembling sentences in conversations containing bug report by fine-tuning BERT and prompt learning methods.

 ## 1. Project Structure
 - `data/`